gwinnem/vue-responsive-grid-layout/README.md

 * Added tab navigation support.
 * Close button in GridItem for removing the GridItem from the GridLayout.
 * Added more events to GridLayout and GridItem.
+* Support for resize Bottom, Bottom Right and Right in GridIem.

 ### Original Features: